-Vernal and Nevada Falls via the Panorama Trail is a 8.2 mile moderately trafficked point-to-point trail located near Yosemite National Park, CA that features a waterfall and is rated as difficult.
+Vernal and Nevada Falls via the Panorama Trail is a 8.2 mile moderately trafficked point-to-point trail located near Yosemite National Park, California that features a waterfall and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until October.

 A mostly-downhill hike with views of Half Dome, Nevada Fall, Vernal Fall, Yosemite Falls and the Yosemite Valley There is no better hike in Yosemite National Park which offers the amazing views of Half Dome, Vernal Fall, Nevada Fall, Illilouette Fall, Yosemite Fall, and the entire Valley than the Panorama Trail.
 This hike will take you on an adventure from Glacier Point, high above the valley, down to the Mist Trail where you will hike next to both Nevada and Vernal Falls.
 The hike ends near Curry Village where you can grab a bite to eat or take the free shuttle to anywhere in the park.
 While this hike loses 2,800ft in elevation, it is not an easy hike; some would even rate it as strenuous.
 After the initial climb down to Illilouette Fall you will hike back up 800ft of steep switchbacks before hiking down the same distance immediately after.
 The Mist Trail can be especially tough on the knees, especially the section from the top of Nevada Fall to Vernal Fall, which is almost exclusively made up of small stone steps.
 But don't let that discourage you, the views of the Falls, the Valley, and the surrounding area more than make up for the aches and pains you may keep with you the next few days.